XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-01-0531.md

 data plane of network slice mapping.

 ## Methods for Mapping between 3GPP E2E network slice and IETF network slice
-ToDo: check figure numbers an all this section.
-Reza takes care of this section.
 Referring to {{Figure2}}, {{Figure3}} and {{Figure4}}, a 5G end-to-end network
-slice might have one or more IETF network slices.
-Figure 7 is a general representation of any of transport networks in 5G end-to-end network slice where the IETF network slice provides the connectivity between network functions NF1 and NF2 to satisfy the specific SLO/ SLE.
-For example, {{FigureA}} could represent IETF network slice INS1 where connectivity needed between network functions CU and UPF or it could represent IETF network slice INS4 between network functions DU and CU.
+slice might have one or more IETF network slices. {{FigureA}} is a general representation of any of transport networks in 5G end-to-end network slice where the IETF network slice INS_a provides the connectivity between network functions NF1 and NF2 to satisfy the specific SLO/ SLE.
+For example, {{FigureA}} could represent IETF network slice INS1 of {{Figure4}}
+where connectivity needed between network functions CU and UPF or it could represent IETF network slice INS4 between network functions DU and CU.

 Suppose the network function NF1 sends the traffic to NF2.
-The data plane mapping is mainly about how the identification of 3GPP network slice is conveyed and represented on data path, and how the provider network PE nodes map the received traffic in context of 5G end-to-end network slice to the IETF network slice services.
-It is crucial for PE nodes to be able to map the traffic to the appropriate IETF network slice so as to enforce the SLO/SLE policy.
+The data plane mapping is mainly addresses how the identification of 3GPP network slice is conveyed and represented on data path, and how the provider network PE nodes map the traffic from context of 5G end-to-end network slice to the IETF network slice services.nIt is crucial for PE nodes to be able to map the traffic to the appropriate IETF network slice so as to enforce the SLO/SLE policy.

 ~~~
-          <------ IETF Network Slice Service ------->
+          <------ IETF Network Slice Service INS_a ------>

                  AC         .-------.
 AC
                  |        ,'         `.         |
                  |      ,'             `.       |